colinhacks/zod/deno/lib/README.md

 Sponsorship at any level is appreciated and encouraged.
 For individual developers, consider the [Cup of Coffee tier](https://github.com/sponsors/colinhacks).
 If you built a paid product using Zod, consider one of the [podium tiers](https://github.com/sponsors/colinhacks).

+> Clerk is currently sponsoring my full-time development of Zod!
+If you're building an app, give it a shot—it really is the easiest way to set up authentication and user accounts.
+(Seriously, their DX is unparalleled.)

 <!-- <table>
   <tr>
     <td align="center">